allcentury/ruby-framework-benchmarks/README.md

 ## What's next?

-I've started to run ruby-prof to identify bottlenecks in each framework and hopefully come up with some optimization strategies for each.
+- I've started to run ruby-prof to identify bottlenecks in each framework and hopefully come up with some optimization strategies for each.
+- Fix benchmark script
+  - Profiling Sinatra in the script is producing strange results, in fact the server crashes after ~6.4k requests.
+  - Auto adjust Puma's cluster size based on machine's cores
+  - Produce a better overview than ab's default output
+  - Call out versions of everything
+- There are a few frameworks I left out such as NYNY, Nancy, etc.  Those looked to be stale and not receiving updates so I punted on them.
+- Rack 2.0 is available in Sinatra and Rails.